Dartford Crossing Remote Payment Scheme

 What is happening?

-We are changing the way you pay the Dartford Crossing charge.
-From October 2014 you will no longer pay at the barriers; instead you'll be able to pay in advance, or by midnight the day after crossing.
+We are changing the way you pay the Dartford crossing charge.
+You will no longer pay at the barriers; instead you'll be able to pay in advance, or by midnight the day after crossing.
+The new scheme is known as Dart Charge - view full details on our news page.

 When and where is this happening?

-Main construction work will then begin after October to remove the existing payment booths and change the road layout.
-This work will be completed by Spring 2015.
+Main construction work will then begin after the introduction of Dart Charge to remove the existing payment booths and change the road layout.
+This work will be completed by spring 2015.

 The crossing spans the River Thames between Dartford and Thurrock, approximately 16 miles east of central London, and forms a trunk road link (the A282) in the M25 London orbital motorway.
 This route is an important part of the strategic road network and forms a gateway to the major ports on the Kent and Essex coasts.